Are you ready? Then let's begin.

 When you see a Head and Shoulders pattern, we're not going to short immediately on the break of this neckline.

 We are looking for a buildup.

 A buildup is basically a tight consolidation.

-If you get a buildup, from a risk to reward perspective, it is more favorable because instead of putting your stop loss at the buildup.
+If you get a buildup, your risk to reward is more favorable instead of putting your stop loss at the buildup.

 There are few variations to it.

 Alternatively, the buildup could look something like the right shoulder itself, which is simply a buildup, and you can just reference it to set your stop loss.